Moonriderx/2DPuzzlePlatformer/README.md

 ## Intro

-This project with working name "2DPuzzlePlatformer" is a 2D platformer game that is carefully designed to be extremely fun and interesting to play.
+This project with the working name "2DPuzzlePlatformer" is a 2D platformer game that is carefully designed to be extremely fun and interesting to play.
+This game is written in **Unity**.

-This game contains an unique playstyle combining some of the most important 2D classic mechanics with a new unique ones.
+The game will contain a unique playstyle combining some of the most important 2D classic mechanics with new unique ones.

 ## Story